 Some fabrics in interior cars are certified by Oko-Tex Standard 100.
 Volvo has this certification.
 However, the fabric is not my biggest concern in the vehicle.

-In terms of the chemicals that are volatile, and produce that new car offgassing odor, this study found a lot of variability between brands.
+In terms of the chemicals that are volatile and produce that new car offgassing odor, this study found a lot of variability between brands.
 However, after one year the VOCs were down to 1/10th the original level.

 The offgassing of VOCs is not a linear process, it’s on an exponential curve.
 There is a sevenfold decrease in the first month of use, or about 20% per week (source).
-To facilitate offgassing there needs to be air movement (and heat help a lot too).
+To facilitate offgassing there needs to be air movement (and heat helps a lot too).

 2. Heat it and Air it Out

-Heat and Air while Parked
+Heat and Air While Parked

-Heat, air and time are certainly the main ways to offgas a vehicle.
-You can heat it by putting it in the sun, by running the heating system or even with space heaters (very carefully in a small space).
+Heat, air, and time are certainly the main ways to offgas a vehicle.
+You can heat it by putting it in the sun, by running the heating system, or even with space heaters (very carefully in a small space).

 When you are heating materials you are releasing the VOCs and also creating new VOCs (this study explains), so make sure when you are heating up the new vehicle you are airing it out substantially at the same time so that the gasses have somewhere to go.